 Pavé, the French word for "paving stones," is a term Chef Thomas Keller uses to describe any such rectangular or square food preparation.
 His potato pavé is an elegant potato dish that’s essentially a more refined version of scalloped potatoes.
-When he made the recipe on Martha's TV show, he showed how he slices russet potatoes into thin rectangles, tosses them in cream, and layers them in a loaf pan.
+When he made the recipe on Martha's television show, he showed how he slices russet potatoes into thin rectangles, tosses them in cream, and layers them in a loaf pan.
 The pavé is baked and chilled overnight.
 To serve, it's cut into individual portions and browned on the stovetop.
 It’s a project, but it's also meltingly delicious and makes an unforgettable side dish for a special dinner.

 Brie Goldman